Whether you just received your official score or you're still preparing, many students wonder what is a good score on the bar exam

 Memorization

-The first thing, and arguably one of the more effective ways to raise your score by 20 points or more, is to memorize the law.
-Memorize it, verbatim.
-Do not mistake your excellent overall understanding of the law for having it memorized.
+The first thing, and arguably one of the more effective ways to raise your score by 20 points or more, is to memorize the law, verbatim.
+Do not mistake your excellent overall understanding of the law for knowing it by heart.

 The National Conference of Bar Examiners grades the MBE portion of the bar based on nuances and intricacies of the law.
 So it follows that the easiest way to squeeze more points from that portion is to memorize the nuances and intricacies of the law.